Alefoggia17/Violent-Python-For-Artisan/README.md

 Use the script `create_subset.py` to create a random subset to be used for evaluation.

 > [!NOTE]
+> If nine lines appear when running, rather than 10, rerun the script.
 > It is essential to keep the .out file of the subset as it represents the *Ground Truth*.

 ### Step 2: Creating prompt